Hinekōrako

-Hinekōrako is the primary channel for registration and management of drinking water supplies - allowing suppliers and laboratories to share information with Taumata Arowai.
+Hinekōrako is the primary channel for registration and management of drinking water supplies and wastewater networks.
+It's also a platform for suppliers, laboratories and operators to share information with us.

 What is Hinekōrako?

-The portal also provides New Zealanders the ability to find out who their drinking water supplier is (on the public register) and enables them to submit a concern or complaint about their drinking water supplier.
+Hinekōrako is also the home of the public registers for drinking water supplies and wastewater networks.
+The registers provide New Zealanders the ability to find out more information about who their drinking water supplier is, submit a concern or complaint about their drinking water supplier, and about wastewater networks.

 Who is Hinekōrako for?

-Hinekōrako is for all registered drinking water suppliers in Aotearoa and for all laboratories accredited by IANZ for drinking water testing.
+Hinekōrako is for all registered drinking water suppliers in Aotearoa, for all laboratories accredited by IANZ for drinking water testing, and wastewater network operators.

-The platform also provides all New Zealanders the ability to find out who their drinking water supplier is (on the public register) and enables them to submit a concern or complaint about their drinking water supplier.
+Hinekōrako is also the home of the public registers for drinking water supplies and wastewater networks.
+The registers provide New Zealanders the ability to find out more information about who their drinking water supplier is, submit a concern or complaint about their drinking water supplier, and about wastewater networks.

 When will drinking water suppliers be able to access Hinekōrako?